 On this page

-The compliance and enforcement priorities of the Energy Resources Division are driven by the objectives of the The Petroleum and Geothermal Energy Act 2000 (The Act).
+The compliance and enforcement priorities of the Energy Resources Division are driven by the objectives of the The Petroleum and Geothermal Energy Act 2000.
 The key concept underlying the enforcement of the Act is that the basic responsibility for detecting and rectifying non-compliance lies with the licensee or individual, not the regulator.
-A range of enforcement tools are available to the Energy Resources Division for various key requirements of the Act, Regulations, licence conditions and Statement of Environmental Objectives (SEO), and are outlined in the Petroleum and Geothermal Energy Act Compliance Policy.
+A range of enforcement tools are available to the Energy Resources Division for various key requirements of the Act, Regulations, licence conditions and Statement of Environmental Objectives, and are outlined in the Petroleum and Geothermal Energy Act Compliance Policy.

 The Compliance Policy is grounded on the principle of an enforcement pyramid, shown in figure 1 below.
 The type of Enforcement action(s) taken by the Energy Resources Division depends on the seriousness and repetitiveness of the offence(s), in accordance with the policy.

-Figure 1: Department of State Development Energy Resources Division compliance and enforcement pyramid
+Figure 1: Energy Resources Division compliance and enforcement pyramid

 Annual Petroleum and Geothermal Energy Act compliance reports are prepared by the Energy Resources Division for the purpose of:

-- outlining the compliance monitoring and surveillance activities carried out by the Energy Resources Division during each year for activities regulated under the Petroleum and Geothermal Energy Act 2000 (the Act); and
+- outlining the compliance monitoring and surveillance activities carried out by the Energy Resources Division during each year for activities regulated under the Petroleum and Geothermal Energy Act 2000; and

-The following Petroleum and Geothermal Energy Act compliance reports are currently available:
+The most recent Petroleum and Geothermal Energy Act compliance report currently available can be seen immediately below:

 These annual reports satisfy the requirement to publish information on authorised investigations carried out during the course of a year, as per Section 123 of the Petroleum and Geothermal Energy Act 2000.